ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]TeamProjectPractice.md

     * Breakdown the engineering work.
     * Build the initial screens for the project, associated with the P0, most important work items, merge them in the same repo, and connect the navigation across the screens.

 When you're done, you'll have the shell of the app that navigates between the major pages and some place holder controls to represent the functionality.
 It'll feel very much like a high-fidelity prototype.
-Today we'll start by looking the spec and breaking down the work.
+Today we'll start by looking at the spec and breaking down the work.

 **At this point you should work with your team to start breaking down the work.**  Your initial technical goal is to create a page (in React) that looks like each page in the spec; you do NOT need to make anything in the page work.
 Your initial PM goal is to divide up the work so that it's clear who's working on what.